masmangan/ideal-guide/gs-antlr-codespaces.md

 (Image here)

-Next, we will create a code space, that will have java, javac, and Maven ready Linux.
+Next, we will create a code space, that will have a Linux box with java, javac, and Maven ready.

 (Image here)

 This code space will be setup once and will be available as long as the code space is not removed.

-This code space is particularly helpful if you do not have administrator privileges on your machine or if you need to use different computers (e.g. at home, at school, at work, computer labs along the week).
+This setup is particularly helpful if you do not have administrator privileges on your machine or if you need to use different computers along the day (e.g. at home, at school, at work, computer labs along the week).
+Just use your web browser to access your code space from wherever computer you have at the moment.

-The downside of cloud computing is if you do not have a reliable Internet connection.
+The downside of cloud computing is that you need a reliable Internet connection.

 ## Manual Installation

 ANTLR is really two things: a tool written in Java that translates your grammar to a parser/lexer in Java (or other target language) and the runtime library needed by the generated parsers/lexers.
-Even if you are using the ANTLR Intellij plug-in or ANTLRWorks to run the ANTLR tool, the generated code will still need the runtime library.
+Even if you are using the VS Code extension, the generated code will still need the runtime library.

-The first thing you should do is probably download and install a development tool plug-in.
+The first thing you should do is download and install a VS Code extension to get a nice text editor and diagrams for you to check your grammar.
 Even if you only use such tools for editing, they are great.
 Then, follow the instructions below to get the runtime environment available to your system to run generated parsers/lexers.
 In what follows, I talk about antlr-4.13.2-complete.jar, which has the tool and the runtime and any other support libraries (e.g., ANTLR v4 is written in v3).

-If you are going to integrate ANTLR into your existing build system using mvn, ant, or want to get ANTLR into your IDE such as eclipse or intellij, see [Integrating ANTLR into Development Systems](https://github.com/antlr/antlr4/blob/master/doc/IDEs.md).
+Remark: If you are going to integrate ANTLR into your existing build system using mvn, ant, or want to get ANTLR into your IDE such as eclipse or intellij, see [Integrating ANTLR into Development Systems](https://github.com/antlr/antlr4/blob/master/doc/IDEs.md).

-### Using your Linux terminal
+### Using your Linux terminal on Github CodeSpaces

 1. Download ANTLR
 ```
 $ cd /usr/local/lib
 $ curl -O https://www.antlr.org/download/antlr-4.13.2-complete.jar
 ```
-and put it somewhere rational like `/usr/local/lib`.
+and put it somewhere rational like `/usr/local/lib` with the command bellow.

 ```
 $ sudo mv antlr-4.13.2-complete.jar /usr/local/lib